 4. Link to relevant past posts

-5. Optimise your images for SEO
+5. Optimize your images for SEO

-Another important thing to keep in mind is that many people search for images on Google these days.
-So by optimizing your images, you can get your fair share of traffic from Google image searches.
+Another thing to keep in mind is that many people search for images on Google these days.
+So by optimizing your images, you can also get your fair share of traffic from Google image searches.

 By optimizing images, we mean the following: